six-two/mkdocs-vercel-basic-auth-example/README.md

 # Vercel authentication for MkDocs sites

-These rely on vercel's routing capabilities to route all unauthenticated requests to an error page.
+These rely on Vercel's routing capabilities to route all unauthenticated requests to an error page.
 See the subfolders for different approaches.
 This has some drawbacks when it comes to security: